The Past Reality

 Today, things are more complicated.
 Kids are scheduled with homework, music lessons, sports, and more.
 And parents have to chauffeur them to all these activities in addition to meeting their own work and social commitments.
 No one seems to even be home for the evening meal anymore.
 Sharing a family dinner has become a real challenge.

 At 6:30 this morning, my husband asked me about tonight’s dinner plans.
 He’ll be home by 5:00 pm.
 My son has religious school from 7:00 – 9:15pm.
 I have a meeting from 5:30 – 6:30pm.
 This doesn’t leave us much time to see each other, let alone eat together.
 Plus my kid just got bottom braces and can’t eat solid foods.

 All of this means leftovers for my husband, soup for my son, and eating on the run for me.
 And when baseball season starts, we’ll just have dinner in shifts at the snack shack.

 “Dinner” Doesn’t have to be Dinner

-In Secrets of a Happy Family, Bruce Feiler suggests that family meals do not have to occur every day to be influential.
+In The Secrets of Happy Families, Bruce Feiler suggests that family meals do not have to occur every day to be influential.
 It doesn’t even necessarily have to be dinner that is shared.
 It could be lunch or breakfast or even dessert.

 Time just needs to be carved out to come together one to three times a week for a meal around a table.
 It can even take place at a restaurant, as long as distractions are limited.